Getting Started¤

 import amplpy # Initialize AMPL ampl = AMPL() # or AMPL(env) if you specify an environment # Set the path to your model and data files model_path = "path/to/your_project/" # Adjust this to your project path # Load model and data files ampl.read(model_path + "ESTD_model_core.mod") # The main AMPL model ampl.readData(model_path + "ESTD_12TD.dat") # The corresponding timeseries file ampl.readData(model_path + "ESTD_data_core.dat") # The corresponding data file # Optionally set solver ampl.setOption("solver", "highs") # or "cplex", "gurobi", etc. # Solve the model ampl.solve()

-- After having solved the model you can print, export and manipulate the solution using amplpy commands.
+- After solving the model, you can print, export and manipulate the solution using

 # Get results (example: TotalCost) TotalCost = ampl.getVariable("TotalCost") print("Total cost:", TotalCost.get().value())